ynput/ayon-harmony/client/ayon_harmony/api/README.md

 | A | H | 0x00 | 0x00 | 0x00 | 0x00 | ...

 ```
-First two bytes are *magic* bytes stands for **A**valon **H**armony.
+First two bytes are *magic* bytes stands for **A**yon **H**armony.
 Next four bytes hold length of the message `...` encoded as 32bit unsigned integer.
 This way we know how many bytes to read from the socket and if we need more or we need to parse multiple messages.

 ## Usage